Promising “the best short films from around the world” this was a real honour to have my film chosen for broadcast.

 Working on vintage super-8 film cameras, I shoot, edit & screen 'little' movies, creating everything by hand.
 It’s the same way my Dad made films, and now my own son has appeared in mine.

 I want these analogue works to transport you to a world of fairytales, old-school horror & music, from outer space to lost home movies filmed beside the British seaside.

 Most of my films aren't online.
 Because I love the experience of cinema, I prefer to show them at film festivals, art galleries & movie nights, so you can watch them projected onto a screen; live and in person.
-My latest, a sci-fi short called Stella Erratica, premiered at last year's Cannes Film Festival.
+My latest, a sci-fi short called Stella Erratica, premiered at the Cannes Film Festival.